One of the biggest perks of a career in the Army is the opportunity to spread your wings and travel.

 Whether practising exercise manoeuvres on the expanses of the Canadian Prairies, or carrying out peacekeeping missions and outreach work in Uganda, as a soldier in the British Army you can expect to get a fair few stamps in your passport.

-Our guest editor in the latest issue of The Locker (out now), Captain Zabina Holt, is no stranger to travel.
-In her eight years in the Army, she has scaled snowy peaks, parachuted from planes and got to grips with living in a foreign country.
+Captain Zabina Holt, who guest-edited Issue 5 of The Locker, is no stranger to travel.
+In her years in the Army, she has scaled snowy peaks, parachuted from planes and got to grips with living in a foreign country.

 Here she shares some of the incredible experiences only a career in the military can provide.